emilyd11/BufferOverflow_Demo/README.md

 # Final Project -- HACS208N Digital Forensics Fall 2023
-I created a demo of a simple buffer overflow.
+I created a demo of a simple buffer overflow exploit to allow RCE